 The Guanajuato region is widely recognized as a major center for silver mining with multiple veins and operations.
 The El Cubo and El Pinguico properties are only two of the multiple operations in the area.
 Major operators are Endeavour Silver, Fresnillo, Great Panther, and Peñoles.
-The major veins in the area are illustrated in Figure 23.1 (note - Figure 23.1 is the same as Figure 7.3 and has been included for ease of reading).
+The major veins in the area are illustrated in Figure 7.3 - Significant faults, veins, and mines in the Guanajuato Silver Belt, found in Section 7.0 of this report.